kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The most formidable weapon against errors of every kind is reason. - Thomas Paine
+    ## The key to wisdom is this - constant and frequent questioning, for by doubting we are led to question and by questioning we arrive at the truth. - Peter Abelard